andraderaul/league-of-legends-queue/README.md

 ## About

-It's a for fun project, I was try to implements something similar to the League of Legends Queue.
+This is a for fun project, I'm trying to implements something similar to the League of Legends Queue.

 The basic premisses is:

 1. Each player has a rank;